Tel: +44 (0)1905 312 921 | .(JavaScript must be enabled to view this email address)

 Creative Producer/Youth Theatre Director: Honor Hoskins

-Honor joined Vamos Theatre in 2007 and has worked as part of the Core Team for the past ten years as a performer, practitioner, tour manager and Marketing and Development Manager, as well as delivering a large part of the company’s Learning and Participation programme.
+Honor joined Vamos Theatre in 2007 and has worked as part of the Core Team as a performer, practitioner, Tour Manager and Marketing and Development Manager.
+As Creative Producer, Honor oversees the company’s Learning and Participation programme, as well as regularly delivering workshops, training and residencies.
 Prior to joining Vamos Theatre, Honor worked for The Roses Theatre, Tewkesbury as Outreach Officer.
 She has also delivered and managed projects with The Everyman Theatre, Cheltenham; Snap Children’s Theatre Company; and three County Youth Offending Services; she also trained with TiPP (Theatre in Prison and Probation).

 Executive Producer: Claire Morton